 This is another huge key, don’t feel guilty, angry, or like a failure at the perceived passing of “too much time” between achieving these goals.
 Become detached from “the how” of the ones that don’t seem possible, once they are written.

 If some seem insurmountable, you’re going to be frustrated, just realize it’s going to happen and deal with it psychologically now.
-It’s OK to erase certain goals or changes numbers on goals judiciously.
+It’s OK to erase certain goals or changes quantifiable numbers on goals judiciously.
 Just don’t do something silly, like wiping your board clean!

 What if others see my goals displayed?
 So what.
 That’s great.
 This creates accountability, and causes your subconscious to try even harder to present your conscious mind with creative solutions.
 If you are embarrassed and not open about your goals, how are others going to help or feel compelled to introduce you to others that can help you achieve those goals?

 The more people that know your “Think Big” goals, the more people you’ll find that want to help you (even those you don’t know yet).

 Simply by making “Think Big” declarations, there will be people, things, and opportunities that

 come into your life that you cannot even possibly predict .
 This type of goal setting is a seemingly contradictory; take full responsibility and control, while not knowing how it’s going to happen.